mobilemind/OpenInlets/README.md

 __x-man__: Using the selected text in browser, ask to open the corresponding man page with yellow highlighting in Terminal.app by using Safari and the `x-man-page://` URL scheme.
 The URL scheme only works using Safari on macOS.
-However, the xman bookmarklet will copy the `x-man-page://` to the clipboard on any platform where the bookmarklet runs.
+However, the x-man bookmarklet will copy the `x-man-page://` to the clipboard on any platform where the bookmarklet runs.

 ## Install